-When HP PC Hardware Diagnostics UEFI detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
+When HP PC Hardware Diagnostics UEFI detects a failure that requires hardware replacement, a 24-digit failure ID code is generated.

-For assistance in solving the problem:
+For assistance in solving the problem, complete one of these tasks:

-Select Contact HP, accept the HP privacy disclaimer, and then use a mobile device to scan the Failure ID code that appears on the next screen.
-The HP Customer Support - Service Center page appears with your Failure ID and product number automatically filled in.
-Follow the on-screen instructions.

-Contact support, and provide the Failure ID code.
+- Select Contact HP, accept the HP privacy disclaimer, and then use a mobile device to scan the failure ID code that appears on the next screen.
+The HP Customer Support Service Center page appears with your failure ID and product number automatically filled in.
+Follow the on-screen instructions. - Contact support, and provide the failure ID code.